logchimp/docs/docs/install/docker.md

 import { Alert } from "../../../src/components/Documentation/Alert.tsx"

-[LogChimp docker image](https://github.com/orgs/logchimp/packages/container/package/logchimp) is an official package maintained by core team.
+The [LogChimp docker image](https://github.com/orgs/logchimp/packages/container/package/logchimp) is an official package maintained by the core team.

 <Alert type="warning">
   Experience with [Docker Compose](https://docs.docker.com/compose/) is required.
 </Alert>

-If `Docker` or `Docker Compose` is not installed on your machine/server, refer to [Docker Compose](https://docs.docker.com/engine/install/) installation docs.
+If `Docker` or `Docker Compose` is not installed on your machine/server, refer to the [Docker Compose](https://docs.docker.com/engine/install/) installation docs.

 You can easily kick-start your LogChimp site in 3 easy steps.

 ##### Step 1.
-Create docker network
+Create a Docker network

-Here we're creating a network which will be used by both database and LogChimp application.
+Here, we're creating a network that will be used by both the database and the LogChimp application.

 ```bash
 docker network create -d bridge logchimp_network
 ```

 ##### Step 2.
-Run `postgres` database
+Run the `postgres` database

 ```bash
 docker run -d \